These rules apply to all our challenges.

 Go for it!
 You can do all of our challenges at the same time!
 A few specifics:

-- You can sign up for as many as 10 Jackpots and/or Team Challenges at one time
+- You can participate in as many as 10 active challenges at one time.

-- You can only sign up for one HealthyWager at a time (but you can sign up for other challenges at the same time as your HealthyWager)
+- You can only participate in one HealthyWager at a time (but you can sign up for other challenges at the same time as your HealthyWager).

 Once at the start and once at the end of each of your challenges, you must have your weight verified.
 Verification can be done from the privacy of your home by making a Video and uploading it to our website.
 Or, you can visit a health club or physician and have them verify you.

 We use proprietary algorithms, weigh-in reviews and, if necessary, outside investigators and law enforcement to catch cheaters.
 The legal consequences are not worth the benefit.
 Rule-breakers don’t get refunds – don’t even ask.
 The rule also applies to folks who are dishonest with the HealthyWage crew or a verifier or anyone else in connection with your challenge.